sheikhrachel/sheikhrachel/README.md

 <p align="center"><b>Howdy howdy 🤠</b></p>

-I am currently working on the Live Services team at Twitter.
-Through this team, I work on a variety of live streaming services and projects for the Twitter platform.
+I am currently working on the Live Services team at Twitter, building out new features and gizmos under the hood to power Twitter Spaces!

 I largely align myself with backend engineering, and my languages of choice are Go and Python.
 I am extremely interested in projects relating to video/media streaming, distributed systems, and cloud technologies.